ryrob30/mobile-services.en/help/android/messaging-main/messaging-main-android.md

 ---
-description: This information helps you use messaging in your iOS apps.
+description: This information helps you use messaging in your Android apps.
-seo-description: This information helps you use messaging in your iOS apps.
+seo-description: This information helps you use messaging in your Android apps.
-seo-title: Messaging
+seo-title: Messaging overview
 solution: Marketing Cloud,Analytics
-title: Messaging
+title: Messaging overview
 topic: Developer and implementation
 uuid: c6475ab4-015d-46b0-af28-5d0df3f4459e
 ---

-# Messaging{#messaging}
+# Messaging overview {#messaging}

-This information helps you use messaging in your iOS apps.
+The information in this section helps you use messaging in your Android apps.

 ## New Adobe Experience Cloud SDK Release